arc0n/idasen-desk-server/README.md

 ### https://www.freecodecamp.org/news/how-to-install-node-js-on-ubuntu-and-update-npm-to-the-latest-version/

-# for HCI socket we need some package https://github.com/noble/node-bluetooth-hci-socket
+### for HCI socket we need some package https://github.com/noble/node-bluetooth-hci-socket
-$ sudo apt-get install libudev-dev #did not solve the problem
+$ sudo apt-get install libudev-dev #did not solve the problem, todo maybe remove hci socket

 ## the package libxss-dev is needed for one of the dependencies: https://www.npmjs.com/package/desktop-idle
 $ sudo apt install libxss-dev pkg-config